zjfong/functions-training/README.md

 ### 1. Build your own concatentation
-Display a new string that is the combination of two arguments passed into the function
+Return a new string that is the combination of two arguments passed into the function

 **Example: `dog` and `house` will display `doghouse`**